sixpack/sixpack-js/README.md

 <script src="sixpack.js"></script>
 ```

-or if you're using sixpack-client with node.js
+If you're using sixpack-client with node.js start by installing it:

 	$ npm install sixpack-client

-Then require the "sixpack" module:
+then require the "sixpack-client" module:

 ``` javascript
 var sixpack = require("sixpack-client");